 Call local animal shelters and pet rescues to see if your bunny is with them.

-9. Consider the Possibility of Rabbit Coming Back Home
+9. Consider the Possibility That Your Rabbit Might Come Back Home

 Don’t ignore the fact that rabbits do find their way back home.
 Even if many days have passed, there is still a possibility that your rabbit will come back home.